 To legally and properly transfer ownership of a vehicle title in Massachusetts, fill out the “Assignment of Title” on the back of the vehicle’s “Certificate of Title” with the following information:

 The buyer will need to complete a Registration and Title Application.
-If ownership of the vehicle is changing or if an owner is added or deleted from a title, this is not considered a correction.
-It is a transfer of ownership and a new original title must be applied for.
+If ownership of the vehicle is changing or if an owner is added or deleted from a title, this is considered a transfer of ownership and a new original title must be applied for.
 If the vehicle is being sold between family members (parent, sibling, spouse or child), a sales tax exemption form MVU-26 must be filled out.
 The exemption does not apply if transferred from a grandparent, cousin, uncle or aunt.
 If the vehicle is being gifted, the person gifting the vehicle must complete sales tax exemption form MVU-24.
+If you need to change any of the existing information on your vehicle’s title before selling it including making an odometer correction, you can read about making the requested title changes here.
+If the odometer reading needs to be corrected on your title, you’ll need a Notarized Affidavit for Correction.

 Important: Cars purchased via a private party sale in Massachusetts are subject to the state’s vehicle Lemon Laws and may be able to be returned within 30 days if the buyer can prove the seller knew about the defect but didn’t disclose it.